A bustling seaport with world-famous attractions and rolling parklands

 A day out at Showa no Mori Park

 Showa no Mori is a massive park with rolling green hills, deep forest trails, colorful flower gardens, and large and varied playground equipment for kids of all ages.
 It has several large fields that are great for picnics.
 Among its several large playgrounds, the centerpiece is a 100-meter slide that runs high among the forest trees.
 The park also has a barbecue area, meeting rooms, hostel-style accommodations and a camping area.

 The vivid beauty of Chiba Shrine

 Chiba Shrine is a large complex in the center of downtown Chiba.
 Its impressive vermillion structures and elegant gardens offer a contrast to the surrounding urban environment.
 Built in the 12th century, the shrine and its grounds are calm and serene, and include a pond, bridges, and small shrines tucked into the foliage.

 Kaihin Makuhari, the social heart of the city

 Makuhari is a commercial and retail district that's home to some of Chiba's most famous stadium and event centers.
 The area includes Makuhari Messe and Zozo Marine Stadium , home of the Chiba Lotte Marines baseball team.
-Makuhari Messe is the second largest convention center in Japan and plays host to a large array of events all year round.
+Makuhari Messe is one of the largest convention centers in Japan and plays host to a large array of events all year round.

 A fiery festival of pyrotechnics